 #1: Get off Google.
 It’s nearly impossible not to want to look up every damn symptom you think you have or see exactly what stage of development your baby is undergoing right this second, but Christ in a cradle, you’ll drive yourself berserk with this constant interneting, not to mention convince yourself you have some malady unique to only two pregnant women ever in the history of people.

-Sign up for those weekly pregnancy updates and join just one forum or mom group if you must, but for the love of all that is holy, give it a rest after that.
+Find a reputable source of info, sign up for those weekly pregnancy updates and join just one forum or mom group if you must, but for the love of all that is holy, give it a rest after that.
 Nothing good can ever come from such demented obsession.
 It’ll turn you into a certifiable lunatic, I swear.
 A lunatic.
-And that’s saying something for somebody whose hormones already make her a crazy person.
+And that’s saying something for somebody whose hormones already make her questionable.

 #2: Using scented detergent or standing in the same building as a running microwave is not going to kill your baby.
 Promise.